 May 28, 2013 Los Angeles Times

 Once upon a time two competing shoe salesmen together visited an isolated community.
 After investigating the area one sent a telegram back to his office which read, “I’m returning tomorrow.
 Nobody here wears shoes!” while the other sent a telegram which read, “Send more product.
-Opinion
+Blog Post

 May 19, 2013 By

 In cities across America, cycling is fast becoming "just another way to get around," causing friction with its outsider reputation.
 Sarah Goodyear argues that for cycling to become safer for everyone, riders need to renounce their special status.

 Jed Lipinski profiles Shannon Galpin, avid cyclist and founder of a nonprofit organization to aid women in conflict zones, who is hoping to improve women's rights in Afghanistan by supporting its fledgling bicycle culture.

 Tom Stafford opines on the reasons why cyclists enrage car drivers.
 He argues that "motorists hate cyclists because they think they offend the moral order."

 Feb 24, 2013 BBC

 The old cool: Sealing yourself inside suburban air conditioning.
 The new cool?
 According to Howard Blackson, it's the joy to be found outside, connecting with one another and the world we share.

 According to Chris Peck, “Better cycling infrastructure, an enforced road traffic law and a reduction in the space available to motor traffic are all required to get cycling growing again in London.”

 Dec 2, 2012 The Guardian (UK)